bkesterbyld/fabulous-oregano/content/pages/index.md

           between parties with easy no code tools.
 Then connect into a Bitdomain via API or our integration partners.
-Behind the scenes, we put this intermediate data in safe, reliable and economical SQL, NoSQL and object stores across a global network of cloud providers.
+Behind the scenes, we put this intermediate data in safe, reliable and economical SQL, NoSQL and object stores in a multicloud network
         actions:
           - label: Learn More
             url: /features